Unsound Kraków 2021: The Day After

 Danny L Harle x Sam Rolfes_hold_on_for_dear_life_helena_majewska149

 Danny L Harle x Sam Rolfes.
-Photo: Helena Majewska
+Photo credit: Helena Majewska

-Such a situation of being in simultaneity here and there, while at the same time experiencing the now with a slight delay, embodying the synthetic self that travels anywhere just by being aware, is nevertheless something that we have been familiar with for a long time ahead.
-However, contemporary digital technology does not seem to have solved the most basic human need yet.
+Such a situation of being in simultaneity here and there while simultaneously experiencing the now with a slight delay, embodying the synthetic self that travels anywhere just by being aware, is nevertheless something that we have been familiar with for a long time ahead.
+However, contemporary digital technology has not solved the most basic human need yet.
 We are still striving to satisfy our carnal corporeality.

 After the rather extended season of distancing, having experienced Unsound 2020 entirely through the screen, it was bloody beautiful to share the floor with dancing bodies again.
 So long since I sensed a stranger’s skin next to me.
-It felt so fresh from participating in such a mixing of foreign breaths; some mouths very familiar, while some alien.
-We wore masks, obviously, but still, that did not make a difference.
-We managed to stumble across each other, exchange a kiss, and disappear once more amongst the crowd in the cavernous abyss of the Unsound’s total dose of audio-visual beguilement.
+It felt so fresh from participating in such a mixing of foreign breaths; some mouths were very familiar, while some were alien.
+Obviously, we wore masks, but that did not make a difference.
+We managed to stumble across each other, exchange a kiss, and disappear again amongst the crowd in the cavernous abyss of the Unsound’s total dose of audio-visual beguilement.

 And breathe deep because breath is the bridge.
-John Doran opened the discussion series with such ease by talking to Matthew Ingram, author of Retreat: How The Counterculture Invented Wellness.
+John Doran opened the discussion series easily by talking to Matthew Ingram, author of Retreat: How The Counterculture Invented Wellness.
 Both of them, having experienced Covid-19, nonetheless looking pretty healthy face to face with the audience, praised breathing exercises over psychedelics’ bungee jumping.

 Community of Grieving.
 Photo: Filip Preis